arachnetech/homebridge-mqttthing/docs/Accessories.md

    * [Weather Station](#weather-station)
    * [Window](#window)
    * [Window Covering (Blinds)](#window-covering)

+For general details on configuration, please see [Configuration.md](Configuration.md).

 ## Tested Configurations

 Tested and working configurations for devices are available on the [Wiki](https://github.com/arachnetech/homebridge-mqttthing/wiki/Tested-Configurations).
 Please add your working configurations for others.